SoftwareTrinkets/software-trinkets-website/content/posts/PublishCubeRun/index.md

 You can find the whole HTML file here: https://github.com/SoftwareTrinkets/cube-run/blob/main/web/index.html

-If you open this file in the browser you can immidiately play it, no server needed.
+If you open this file in the browser you can immediately play it, no server needed.
 Wild!
 This seems very obvious now, but when you're so used to working with all these frameworks it's easy to get into the mindset of having to set up a whole project and running a server etc.
 Anyway, now that we have this HTML file, we can just upload that to [itch.io](www.itch.io).
 If you've never heard of this, itch.io is a very fun website that makes it easy to upload games.
 Browser games or ones that run on desktop, it hosts it all.
 To upload a game to itch.io you first need to make an account there (through the `Register` button on the homepage).
 When making my account I ticked the box that said `I'm interested in distributing content on itch.io`.